tuxotiikeri/squatdetection/README.md

 **PoseModule.py** is main module and has all the functions for detecting landmarks and for calculating angles and distances.

-On default running the **PoseModule.py** will draw full BlazePose model over the image.
+On default running the **PoseModule.py** will draw full BlazePose model (33 landmarks) over the image.

 ![image](https://user-images.githubusercontent.com/11043247/150089845-5ce1cd7f-7f2c-442f-8d1c-ebbd121406e5.png)

 **KneeAngle.py** will show frontal knee angle for left or right leg.
 Knee frontal plane movement should be between 170 and 190 degrees during single leg squat.
-The drawing will indicate (green/red) if frontal angle is inside or outside of the wanted motion range.
+The drawing  indicates (green/red) if frontal angle is inside or outside of the wanted motion range.

 Range ok                  |  Out of range